hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 are specific to Private Terraform Enterprise!
-You can now configure SMTP (`https://<TFE HOSTNAME>/app/admin/smtp/`), Twilio (`https://<TFE HOSTNAME>/app/admin/twillio`), SAML (`https://<TFE HOSTNAME>/app/admin/saml`), or head to the [Getting Started](/docs/enterprise/getting-started/index.html) section to start using the software..
+You can now configure SMTP (`https://<TFE HOSTNAME>/app/admin/smtp/`), Twilio (`https://<TFE HOSTNAME>/app/admin/twillio`), SAML (`https://<TFE HOSTNAME>/app/admin/saml`), or head to the [Getting Started](/docs/enterprise/getting-started/index.html) section to start using the software.